slint-ui/slint/README.md

 for general chat or questions.
 Use [Github issues](https://github.com/slint-ui/slint/issues) to report public suggestions or bugs.

-We chat in [our Mattermost instance](https://chat.slint.dev) where you are welcome to listen in or ask your questions.
+We chat in [our Mattermost instance](https://chat.slint.dev) Welcome  are welcome to listen in or ask your questions.

 You can of course also contact us privately via email to [info@slint.dev](mailto://info@slint.dev).